teesta57/Weather-Forecast/README.md

    git clone https://github.com/teesta57/Weather-Forecast.git
    ```
 2. Open the `Weather-Forecast-Report.pbix` file in Power BI Desktop.
-3. Explore the dashboard and apply filters to interact with the data.
+3. Explore the dashboard and interact with the data.

 ---